Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

-Besides KH and Mpipi, we consider three interaction matrices constructed from hydrophobicity scales that have recently been used for simulations of single-IDP conformations and biomolecular LLPS.
-We refer to these interaction matrices as (i) $\varepsilon^{\rm HPS}_{r,r'}$, which is derived in ref.~\citen{dignon18} from an OPLS (optimized potentials for liquid simulations) forcefield-based\cite{} hydrophobicity scale,\cite{Rossky} (ii) $\varepsilon^{\rm Urry}_{r,r'}$, which is derived in ref.~\citen{Urry-Mittal} from a prior analysis by Urry et al. of experimental data on heat-induced conformational compaction of host-guest polypentapeptides,\cite{Urry} and (iii) $\varepsilon^{\rm FB}_{r,r'}$, which is derived in ref.~\citen{FB} by optimizing agreement between coarse-grained molecular dynamics simulations based on putative hydrophobicity scales with experimental data on the radii of gyration of single-chain IDP conformational ensembles.
+Besides KH and Mpipi, we consider three representative interaction matrices constructed from hydrophobicity scales that have recently been used for simulations of single-IDP conformations and biomolecular LLPS.
+We refer to these interaction matrices as (i) $\varepsilon^{\rm HPS}_{r,r'}$, which is derived in ref.~\citen{dignon18} from an OPLS (optimized potentials for liquid simulations) forcefield-based\cite{} hydrophobicity scale,\cite{Rossky} (ii) $\varepsilon^{\rm Urry}_{r,r'}$, which is derived in ref.~\citen{Urry-Mittal} from a prior analysis by Urry et al. of experimental data on heat-induced conformational compaction of host-guest polypentapeptides,\cite{Urry} and (iii) $\varepsilon^{\rm FB}_{r,r'}$, which is derived in ref.~\citen{FB} by optimizing agreement between coarse-grained molecular dynamics simulations based on putative hydrophobicity scales with experimental data on the radii of gyration of single-chain IDP conformational ensembles (a similar approach was also utilized in ref.~\citen{krestenPNAS2021}).
 These interaction matrices take the general form